Pedro Infante: Musical works

-Corazón (Heart), El Durazno (The Peach), Dulce Patria (Sweet Fatherland), Maldita Sea Mi Suerte (Cursed Be My Luck), Así Es La vida (Life Is Like This), Mañana Rosalía (Tomorrow Rosalía), Mi Cariñito (My Little Darling), Dicen Que Soy Mujeriego (They Say I Am A Womanizer), Carta a Eufemia (Letter to Eufemia), Nocturnal, Cien Años (Hundred Years), Flor Sin Retoño (Flower Without Sprout), Pénjamo, and ¿Qué Te Ha Dado Esa Mujer?
+Corazón (Heart), El durazno (The Peach), Dulce Patria (Sweet Fatherland), Maldita sea mi suerte (Cursed Be My Luck), Así es la vida (Life Is Like This), Mañana Rosalía (Tomorrow Rosalía), Mi cariñito (My Little Darling), Dicen que soy mujeriego (They Say I Am a Womanizer), Carta a Eufemia (Letter to Eufemia), Nocturnal, Cien años (Hundred Years), Flor sin retoño (Flower Without Sprout), Pénjamo, and ¿Qué te ha dado esa mujer?
 (What Has That Woman Given You?).
-He sang "Mi Cariñito" to his frequent on-screen grandmother, Sara Garcia, so many times in so many of their movies together, that it was played at her funeral.
+He sang "Mi cariñito" to his frequent on-screen grandmother, Sara Garcia, so often in their movies that the song was played at her funeral.

-The world-famous song Bésame Mucho ("Kiss Me a Lot", or more loosely translated to get its elusive Spanish meaning closer to its English meaning, "Give Me a Lot of Kisses"), from the composer Consuelo Velázquez, was the only melody that he recorded in English and he interpreted it in the movie A Toda Máquina (ATM) (At Full Speed), with Luis Aguilar.
+The world-famous song Bésame mucho ("Kiss Me a Lot", or more loosely translated to get closer to its elusive Spanish meaning, "Give Me a Lot of Kisses"), from the composer Consuelo Velázquez, was the only track that Infante recorded in English, and he performed it in the movie A toda máquina (ATM) (At Full Speed), with Luis Aguilar.